agera-air/agera/README.md

 # Agera for AIR SDK

-Agera is a framework for AIR SDK supporting user interface controls, input actions, and utility functions and classes.
+Agera is a framework for AIR SDK supporting input actions, user interface and miscellaneous utilities.

 ## What is available now

+* [x] Input
 * [x] Utilities
-* [x] Input
 * [ ] User interface
-* [ ] WebSocket

-## What is this framework's purpose

-Agera is going to be used in the development of multiplayer games.

 ## Documentation